Dick's Sporting Goods Park

-Dick's Sporting Goods Park, also known as DSG Park, is a soccer-specific stadium located in Commerce City, Colorado that is home to the Colorado Rapids men's professional soccer team.
+Dick's Sporting Goods Park, also known as DSG Park, is a soccer-specific stadium in Commerce City, Colorado, that is home to the Colorado Rapids of Major League Soccer (MLS).
 The stadium seats up to 18,061 people for soccer matches, but can accommodate up to 19,734 for special soccer events and 27,000 for concerts.
 It became the third home venue for the Rapids upon its opening in 2007.
 Sitting at just over 5200 ft above sea level, the stadium has the highest elevation of any stadium regularly used by MLS teams.

 History

-For their first eleven seasons, the Rapids played at Mile High Stadium (1996–2000) and Invesco Field at Mile High (2001–2006).
+For their first eleven seasons, the Rapids played at Mile High Stadium (1996–2001) and Invesco Field at Mile High (2002–2006).
 In 2004, the club and city announced a $130 million project that would include youth soccer fields, retail development, and a new Commerce City civic center.
 The total cost of stadium construction was $64.5 million.
 Commerce City voters agreed to $65 million bond for infrastructure improvements to support the stadium.
-Construction began at the site, close to Denver's former Stapleton International Airport and bordered on the north and east by the Rocky Mountain Arsenal National Wildlife Refuge, to the south by 56th Avenue, and to the west by Quebec Street, in fall 2005.
+Construction began at the site, close to Denver's former Stapleton International Airport and bordered on the north and east by the Rocky Mountain Arsenal National Wildlife Refuge; to the south by 56th Avenue; and to the west by Quebec Street, in fall 2005.
 In November 2006, Dick's Sporting Goods signed a 20-year deal for naming rights.

 The stadium opened with an intrasquad scrimmage open only to Commerce City residents and season ticket holders.
 The first official match was played against D.C.
-United on April 7, 2007, with the Rapids winning, 2–1.
+United on April 7, 2007, with the Rapids winning, 2–1 in the regular season opening game.
 Herculez Gomez scored the first goal at the stadium.
 In the stadium's inaugural year, it hosted the 2007 MLS All-Star Game as the MLS All-Stars defeated Scotland's Celtic FC.

 The Rapids played their first playoff game at DSG Park on October 28, 2010; a 1–0 victory over the Columbus Crew.
 Two weeks later, a crowd of 17,779 was in attendance as the Rapids defeated the San Jose Earthquakes en route to their first-ever MLS Cup.

-The stadium is owned by Commerce City and operated by Kroenke Sports & Entertainment (KSE) who also own the Colorado Avalanche, Denver Nuggets, and the Colorado Mammoth, and English Premier League club Arsenal F.C. via subsidiary.
-The estimated cost of this project was $131 million, with investment shared equally between the city and KSE.
+The stadium is owned by Commerce City and operated by Kroenke Sports & Entertainment (KSE) who also own the Colorado Avalanche, Denver Nuggets, and the Colorado Mammoth.